 UW Tacoma allows Washington residents 60 years of age or older to audit certain courses on a space available basis.
 Registration for Access students begins the third day of the quarter.
 Students who attend the University under the Access program are limited to two courses per quarter.
 There is a nominal registration fee, but Access students do not pay tuition.
 As auditors, students do not receive credit, participate in discussions, complete laboratory work or take examinations.
 Courses requiring lab fees are ineligible for the Access program.
 For more information, visit the Office of the Registrar website.

-Tuition Exempt Students
+Tuition Exemption Students

-All other eligible Washington State employees may register for classes on the fourth day of the quarter.
+All other eligible Washington State employees may register for all classes on the fourth day of the quarter.

 Schools or majors may have limits or exclusions to the tuition exemption program.
 Please contact the school or major for additional information.